tmatic-trading/crypto-platform/README.md

 Check the variables LINEAR_SYMBOLS, INVERSE_SYMBOLS, QUANTO_SYMBOLS, SPOT_SYMBOLS, OPTION_SYMBOLS for each exchange where there must be at least one instrument symbol, for example for Bitmex: XBTUSD in INVERSE_SYMBOLS, other variables can be empty.
 Check the CURRENCIES variable where your account currencies should be.
 If your account supports multiple currencies, specify them if necessary, for example: "XBt, USDt", where XBt is Bitcoin, USDt is Tether stablecoin.

 Check the ```history.ini``` file which keeps the date and time of the last transaction in the format: ```year-month-day hours:minutes:seconds``` (example ```2023-12-08 12:53:36```).
-You can use any date an time depending on your needs.
+You can use any date and time depending on your needs.
 For instance, if you want to be guaranteed to download all the transactions that were made on your current account, simply specify the year, e.g. 2000, any month, day and time.
 Thus, the program will download all transactions for your account starting from the very beginning.
 Transactions and funding will be recorded to the database in the SQLite "coins" table.
 Please keep in mind that **Bitmex has removed trade history prior to 2020 for [testnet.bitmex.com](https://testnet.bitmex.com) test accounts**, so if your trading activity on [testnet.bitmex.com](https://testnet.bitmex.com) was prior to 2020, you will not be able to get your entire trade history. **Bybit only supports last two years of trading history**.
 Its API allows trading history to be downloaded in 7-day chunks, so retrieving data for a long period may take time.

 Launch the program:
 - in Linux or macOS terminal ```python3 main.py```